SengitU/ugurcan.sengit/content/posts/retrospective-17.md

 After one or two hours of sharing, the team summarize the adventure by sharing some flowers with the members, or throwing balls and sharing what they learn.

-There is lots of ways to facilitate retrospectives and there is a lot more to read about it.
+There are lots of ways to facilitate retrospectives and there is a lot more to read about it.
 I paraphrased my experience with my learnings.

 I especially want to share [Lauren Moon's Post](https://blog.trello.com/the-5-steps-to-better-team-retrospectives) about retrospectives.
 Also, I want to share [Retromat](https://plans-for-retrospectives.com/en/?id=43-121-113-63-60), a tool helps to find different practices for the stages of a retrospective meeting.